Embed This Data

 - FDI Inflow:

-The top income tax rate is 33 percent, and the top corporate tax rate is 30 percent.
+The top individual income tax rate is 33 percent, and the top corporate tax rate is 27.5 percent.
 Other taxes include a fuel tax and a sales tax.
-The total tax burden equals 23.8 percent of GDP.
-Government spending has risen to 40.3 percent of GDP.
-The budget is in deficit, and public debt is equivalent to 17.5 percent of total domestic output.
-Failure to raise cash through loans and aid transfers has led to sudden expenditure cuts, reducing fiscal confidence.
+The overall tax burden equals 26.0 percent of total domestic income.
+Government spending has amounted to 30.8 percent of total output (GDP) over the past three years, and budget deficits have averaged 2.0 percent of GDP.
+Public debt is equivalent to 17.4 percent of GDP.